needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/index.md

 * Mouse inputs don't interact with world space UIs when an XR Plug-in Provider in **Edit &gt; Project Settings &gt; XR Plug-in Management** is enabled and running.
 For more information, please follow the issue tracker. ([1400186](https://issuetracker.unity3d.com/product/unity/issues/guid/1400186/))

-* The Poke Point visual in the Poke Interactor prefab in the Starter Assets sample does not hide with the controller model when the Hide Controller On Select property is enabled on the direct/ray interactor.
+* The Poke Point visual in the Poke Interactor prefab in the Starter Assets sample does not hide with the controller model when the **Hide Controller On Select** property is enabled on the direct/ray interactor.

-* The provided Unity Hand shaders and materials in the Hand Interaction Demo sample render only in the left eye when using **Built-in render pipeline and Single-pass instanced render mode** because they are made using Shader Graph.
-It is recommended to either switch to multi-pass rendering, switch to Universal Render Pipeline, or create a custom shader for hand interaction that does not use Shader Graph.
+* Single-pass instanced rendering is not supported when using Shader Graph shaders on the Built-in Render Pipeline.
+This affects shaders included in the sample assets, including the Hand Interaction Demo.
+(A symptom of the issue is that one eye renders incorrectly.)
+If your project uses the Built-in Render Pipeline, you can avoid the problem by taking one of the following actions:

+   * Switch to [multi-pass rendering](xref:SinglePassStereoRendering).
+(Performance of multi-pass rendering is typically much worse than single-pass.)
+   * Change the sample Materials to use non-Shader Graph shaders.
+   * Update the project to use the Universal Render Pipeline (URP).

 ### Helpful links